techfolios/designer-electron/README.md

 Authenticate and retrieve a token, or init an ssh key.

-Check if .techfolios exists and .techfolios/.git exists
+~~Check if .techfolios exists and .techfolios/.git exists~~ Check if the user has a repo first, then ask if they want to clone it or not.

 if new then init repo and 'sync'
   Clone https://github.com/techfolios/template to .techfolios